cimug-org/cim-compare/README.md

 ## Overview: CIM Model Comparison Reports

 **cim-compare** generates model comparison reports between two points in time.
-A link to the latest release can be found at the end of this README.

 The term “destination” is used to describe some current version (or latest working copy) of a CIM model that is to be the target of the comparison.
 The term “baseline” is used to describe the **historical** model against which the “destination” model is to be compared to determine what has changed.